rykcod/massa/README.md

   * Set your ''TARGET_ROLL_AMOUNT'' value to enable roll amount target to stake for your node (Integer value)
   * Set your ''MASSAGUARD'' value to enable or disable massa-guard features 0=Disable 1=Enable (Enable by default)
   * Set your ''NODE_LOGS'' value to disable logs files (0=Disable 1=Enable).
 Default value 1.
+  * Set your ''RESCUE_MAS_AMOUNT'' value to save capacity to buy a roll if your node going to disqualify.
+Default value 0.

 ### [HELP] ###
 - Massa client is running over a "screen" named "massa-client"